 Embeddable pricing

 "When pricing is per dashboard viewer, it becomes commercially unviable.
-Embeddable, offered the best package, fully customisable and a flat pricing."
+Embeddable offered the best package, fully customizable and a flat pricing."

 — Rodel van Rooijen, Founding Engineer at Solvimon.